mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

     provisioning and deleting on OCP 3.11 are much better than OCP 3.10 after improvement in [1600160](https://bugzilla.redhat.com/show_bug.cgi?id=1600160)
     and [1573304](https://bugzilla.redhat.com/show_bug.cgi?id=1573304).
 Otherwise,
-    it would be hard to achieve the number of projects above.
+    it would be even harder to achieve the number of projects above.

     The test create all test projects with Ansible-playbooks.
     In theory, we should see all pods are running and ready.
     However, we observe that many deploy pods are in error state.
 The reason is that k8s monitors the Application pods via a deploy pod only up to 600 seconds.
-If the Application pods has not running for any reason, the deploy pod gives up and become `error`.
+If the Application pods are not running for any reason, the deploy pod gives up and become `error`.

     ```sh